Ghost character

 A ghost character, in the bibliographic or scholarly study of texts of dramatic literature, is a term for an inadvertent error committed by the playwright in the act of writing.
 It is a character who is mentioned as appearing on stage, but who does not do anything, and who seems to have no purpose.
 As Kristian Smidt put it, they are characters that are "introduced in stage directions or briefly mentioned in dialogue who have no speaking parts and do not otherwise manifest their presence".
 It is generally interpreted as an author's mistake, indicative of an unresolved revision to the text.
 If the character was intended to appear and say nothing, it is assumed this would be made clear in the playscript.

 The term is used in regard to Elizabethan and Jacobean plays, including the works of William Shakespeare, all of which may have existed in different revisions leading to publication.
 The occurrence of a ghost character in a manuscript may be evidence that the published version of a play was taken by the printer directly from an author's foul papers.

 A ghost character should not be confused with an unseen character, a character who is not portrayed but who is relevant to the plot and to whom the play intentionally makes reference, e.g. Godot from Samuel Beckett's Waiting for Godot.
+A ghost character is also different from the character represented by an extra (background actor or supernumerary actor).